bremialrizky/Retail-Dataset---Dummy-Project/README.md

 # Retail-Dataset---Dummy-Project
 **1. Project Preview**

-This project aims to analyze bikes sales data from 2011-2016.
+This project aims to analyze reetail dataset sales from 2016-2018.
 The main objective of this analysis is to identify trends and top-selling products in order to provide business insights that can support decision-making.

 **2. Tools & Technology**

-**- Database:** Pandas
+**- Data Preparation:** Pandas

-**- Data Manipulation & Analysis:** SQL
+**- Exploratory Data Analysis:** SQL

 **- Visualisasi & Dashboard:** Power BI Desktop

 **3. Data Source**

-The dataset used is containing information about product sales and transactions in 2011-2016.
+The dataset used is containing information about retail sales and transaction in 2016-2018.

 **4. Key Analysis Steps**